-Not only do HR managers work in all industries, but they're also employed in different capacities.
-While some human resources managers act in a more general capacity, others have more specialized expertise, such as labor relations directors, payroll managers, and recruiting managers.
+Not only do HR professionals work in all industries, but they’re also employed in different capacities.
+While some HR managers act in a more general capacity, others maintain more specialized expertise, such as labor relations directors, payroll managers and recruiting managers.

 Becoming a Human Resources Manager

-While there's no single formula for becoming an HR manager, there are several factors which can enhance marketability with today's employers.
-A bachelor's degree program in human resources or an alternate field such as finance, education, or information technology is a strong start.
-It's not necessarily enough in today's competitive business climate, though.
+While there’s no single formula for becoming an HR manager, several factors can enhance marketability with modern employers.
+A bachelor’s degree program in human resources or an alternate field such as finance, education or information technology is a strong start.
+It’s not necessarily enough in today’s changing business climate.
 Catching the eye of employers takes something more.

 What can you expect to learn in a master’s degree program?
 Being a people person who is empathetic to different personal circumstances of employees is merely the beginning.

 A quality degree program in HR focuses on the human side of business.
-The University of Scranton's program is aligned with the HR Curriculum Guidebook created by the Society for Human Resource Management.
-What this means is that our curriculum stays contemporary with what's going on in the world and up-to-date with the enhanced and changing role of working HR professionals.
+The University of Scranton’s program is aligned with the HR Curriculum Guidebook created by the Society for Human Resource Management.2 What this means is that our curriculum stays up-to-date with the enhanced, changing role of modern HR professionals.

 The more informed you are on ethics and organizational behaviors, the greater the contribution you can expect to make.
-These are covered in Scranton HR courses, along with a focus on rewards and promoting and managing diversity in the workplace
+These are covered in Scranton HR courses, along with a focus on rewards and promoting and managing diversity in the modern workplace.

-Any HR work experience, even in a supporting role or as an intern, helps as well.
+Any professional HR experience, even in a supporting role or as an intern, also helps.